April is National BLT Month; July 22nd is National BLT Day.

 He made a sandwich and was so happy with his creation that he mentioned it to friends at his club.
 They had the kitchen recreate it, and it went onto the menu as the “club sandwich.”

-The BLT on toast has been recreated with many variations.
+But why stop there?
 Create your own signature BLT from these ingredients!

 Get together a group and assign a different version of BLT to each.
 Make a whole meal of it…perhaps with chocolate-covered bacon for dessert.